Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Future Directions

 \section{Future Directions}

 \Cref{sec:discuss} read the architecture documented in \Cref{sec:arch,sec:turn,sec:auth,sec:ext,sec:context,sec:subagent,sec:persist} as a coherent design point and surfaced the tensions, trade-offs, and near-horizon directions that design point implies.
 This section steps beyond the architecture itself to record six open questions that \Cref{sec:discuss:future} partially names and that a growing external literature has sharpened enough to state concretely.
-The six span the paper's five-value framework (\Cref{sec:values:five}) and its evaluative lens (\Cref{sec:values:lens}): external governance constraints on the Authority hierarchy (\Cref{sec:future:governance}); the observability--evaluation gap on the Safety side (\Cref{sec:future:evaluation}); cross-session persistence of state and relationship on the Reliability side (\Cref{sec:future:persistence}); four extensions of the Capability frontier (\Cref{sec:future:boundary}); horizon scaling as a distinct axis of Reliable Execution beyond cross-session continuity (\Cref{sec:future:horizon}); and the evaluative lens of \Cref{sec:values:lens} reframed as a design question rather than a diagnostic one (\Cref{sec:future:lens}).
-Consistent with \Cref{sec:discuss:future}'s framing, each question is posed in the form \emph{whether}/\emph{how}/\emph{which}; specific mechanism choices are named when the cited sources name them and left open otherwise.
+These questions cover the paper's five-value framework (\Cref{sec:values:five}) and the long-term developer-capability question introduced in \Cref{sec:values:lens}.
+They concern governance constraints on the Authority hierarchy (\Cref{sec:future:governance}), the observability-evaluation gap on the Safety side (\Cref{sec:future:evaluation}), cross-session persistence on the Reliability side (\Cref{sec:future:persistence}), four extensions of the Capability frontier (\Cref{sec:future:boundary}), horizon scaling as a distinct axis of Reliable Execution (\Cref{sec:future:horizon}), and long-term developer capability reframed as a design question (\Cref{sec:future:lens}).
+Consistent with \Cref{sec:discuss:future}'s framing, each question is posed in the form \emph{whether}/\emph{how}/\emph{which}.
+Specific mechanism choices are named when the cited sources name them and left open otherwise.